While these questions appear to be the same, both are important to answer if you’re considering LASIK vision correction.

 Is LASIK right for you?

-Would your life be better if you could wake up and get on with your day without wearing contact lenses or glasses?
+Would your life be better if you could get on with your day without contact lenses or glasses?

-For many, the answer is an easy “yes,” but for others, it’s a bit more difficult to answer.
+For many, the answer is an easy “yes.”
+For others, it’s a bit more difficult to answer.
 Some patients like the way they look in glasses or aren’t bothered by contact lenses.

 We’ve found that some of these folks when sharing deeper thoughts on the subject, admit that LASIK is…well…frightening.
-In their view, their current solution, albeit inconvenient, is not as frightening as having an elective medical procedure on their eyes.
+In their view, their current solution is not as frightening as an elective medical procedure on their eyes.

 For example, many patients are surprised to learn that there are no needles or shots used in LASIK, just anesthetic eye drops.
 Also, patients cannot see the laser used in the procedure.
 The laser doesn’t hurt while it reshapes a patient’s cornea.